ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 ### autoDefineCustomElements

-By default, consumers of the `custom-elements` output target need to either register each Stencil component in the bundle manually, or call a convenience method, `defineCustomElements()`, that is exported as a part of the bundle to define every component in the bundle.
-This behavior can be cumbersome, especially when only a handful of components are needed and/or those components have several child components (and their children have children, etc.).
+By default, consumers of the `dist-custom-elements` output target need to register each Stencil component that they want to use in the bundle manually.

-Setting this flag to `true` will recursively define all children components for a Stencil component when it is registered.
-Users of this flag should note that this may increase their bundle size by automatically defining & registering child components.
+Setting this flag to `true` will add a call to the `defineCustomElement` helper function for each function to it's module, which will be called when it is exported.

 This flag defaults to `false` when omitted from a Stencil configuration file.

 > Note: At this time, components created not using JSX may not be automatically defined.
 This is a known limitation of the API and users should be aware of it

 ### generateTypeDeclarations